schollz/croc/README.md

 To send a file, simply do:

 ```
-$ croc send FILE
+$ croc send file-or-folder
-Sending 'FILE' (X MB)
+Sending 'file-or-folder' (X MB)
 Code is: code-phrase
 ```

-Them to receive the file on another computer, you can just do
+Them to receive the file (or folder) on another computer, you can just do

 ```
 $ croc code-phrase
 ```

 The code phrase is used to establish password-authenticated key agreement ([PAKE](https://en.wikipedia.org/wiki/Password-authenticated_key_agreement)) which generates a secret key for the sender and recipient to use for end-to-end encryption.

 ### Custom code phrase